cpsource/web-login-logout/README.md

   * then point tst.php to it, and you are done.
 Just call up the web page.

 tst.php provides a good introduction to the various forms of selectors used in css.

+Doing a "composer require erusev/parsedown" didn't seem to work.